jeffpar/pcjs/software/pcx86/sys/dos/compaq/3.31/index.md

 "[COMPAQ User Programs (1989)](/software/pcx86/diag/compaq/1989/)" diskette, which was part of a later COMPAQ MS-DOS 4.01 release, since COMPAQ states that the disk "supersedes earlier versions".

-[Directory Listings](#directory-of-compaq-ms-dos-331-disk-1) of the distribution diskettes are provided below.
+[Directory Listings](#directory-listings) of the distribution diskettes are provided below.

 {% include machine.html id="deskpro386" %}

-### Directory of COMPAQ MS-DOS 3.31 (1987)
+### Directory Listings

-This disk from the [PCjs Software Archive](/software/pcjs/) is, unfortunately, not an original distribution disk, but it's included here because it's the only available copy of other COMPAQ MS-DOS 3.31 binaries released in 1987.
+The following disk is from the [PCjs Software Archive](/software/pcjs/), and unfortunately, it is not an original distribution disk, but it's included here because it's the only available copy of other COMPAQ MS-DOS 3.31 binaries released in 1987.